 1. $1000 travel grants.
 Apply once enrolled in course.
 Selection based on WAM.
 Open to undergraduate and postgraduate students.

-We will updated you on all financial support possible, as it eventuates.
+We will updated you on all financial support possible, as they eventuate.

 What if I apply then can no longer go?

 We encourage you to apply for the course if you are interested.
 We understand that circumstances can change.
 If this does occur please notify the course convenor so we can give your place to another student.
-If you have already been formally enrolled via the Student Centre (post October) or have booked flights you will need to check cancellation procedures.
+If you have already been formally enrolled via the Student Center or have booked flights you will need to check cancellation procedures.

 Who arranges the trip to Cambodia?